-- 4.1 If a security incident has occurred, it is suspected that an incident has occurred or vulnerabilities in systems/processes have been identified, CJS should be contacted immediately. - 4.2 If it is ascertained that an incident has occurred it must be classified as one of the following:
+4.1 If a security incident has occurred, it is suspected that an incident has occurred or vulnerabilities in systems/processes have been identified, contact CJS by emailing lnfo@communityjustice.scot or phone 0300 244 8420, immediately.

+4.2 If it is ascertained that an incident has occurred it must be classified as one of the following:

-Event - events are occurrences that after analysis have no or very minor importance for CJS's information security
+Event - events are occurrences that after analysis have no or very minor importance for CJS's information security.

-Vulnerability - weaknesses that after analysis have clear weaknesses compromising CJS's information security
+Vulnerability - weaknesses that after analysis have clear weaknesses compromising CJS's information security.